dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ### Vuepress
 [Vuepress](http://vuepress.vuejs.org/) is a Vue-powered static site generator, that by default is optimized for technical documentation.

-Vuepress websites are actually Vue based SPA's that use Vue Router and webpack, with content built from plain markdown files.
+Vuepress websites are actually Vue based SPA's that use Vue Router and Webpack, with content built from plain markdown files.
 During the build process, a static server side rendered version of website is generated, ensuring great loading performance and improved SEO, compared to a traditional SPA.

 So to answer the questions above:
   - You will write in `.md` files, but have the option to use actual Vue components inside them.
 This gives it an enormous advantage to other similar platforms.